sonalsannigrahi/Archers-Final/LogBook.md

 Saba Tavdgiridze & Zhang Xingjian - Finished well-functioning collision resolution part of the game.
 Started thinking about how to integrate it into the game.

 Nícolas Lopes - Implemented the BlackHole class and started the object class.
 Solved the collision problem in 2 dimensions, making it more realistic and simpler to implement.
 Solved the rotation of rigid bodies problem in accordance with real physics, making a link with the collisions code, allowing us to implement it in the next week.

+Maëlys Solal - This week I continued thinking about opponents but mostly focused on the healthbar.
+The healthbar is now no longer just a player's attribute but now a full object with its own sprite which I am implementing.
+Next week I hope to finish implementing the healthbar and continue working on opponents.